 The Association has produced a number of leaflets relating to PNI, both for mothers and the medical profession.
 Below are the two leaflets that we send to mothers or individuals who need information on the subject:-

 Click here for The Baby Blues and PND (This leaflet is available in the following languages on request:- Bengali, Gujarti, Hindi, Urdu, Punjabi).

 The Association also has a ‘GUIDE TO PROGESTERONE FOR POSTNATAL DEPRESSION’ booklet.
 This is available on request.

 We urgently need to recruit women who have suffered post-natal depression and who are now better, to support mothers who are currently ill by phone or by e-mail.
 Please click here to request information about becoming a volunteer.

-Lucie Holland has raised over £4,000 during the past two years on her Just Giving page set up in memory of her sister Emma Cadywould.
-Emma’s family, in particular Lucie, and her parents Mr and Mrs Holland and have been very generous contributors to the work of the Association and our profound thanks go to the whole family for their generous donations and fundraising efforts.
-Emmsie’s friends have also been busy raising money in her memory.
+Lucie Holland has raised over £5,000 on her Just Giving page set up in 2012 in memory of her sister Emma Cadywould.
+Emma’s family, in particular her sister Lucie, and her parents Mr and Mrs Holland have been very generous contributors to the work of the Association and our profound thanks go to the whole family for their donations and fundraising efforts.
+Emma’s friends have also been busy raising money in her memory.